-- Simple key / value files.
+- Simple key / value files, used for example by vue-i18n or react-intl.

 - Files with nested keys.

 - JSON i18next files

 - go-i18n JSON files

 - WebExtension JSON

 - ARB File

 JSON translations are usually monolingual, so it is recommended to specify a base file with (what is most often the) English strings.